andreasnymark/jQuery.contentFold/README.md

 ## What does it do

-Wrap, folds and hides content after every element specified, to give a better overview of an article.
-By default, content followed after a H2 is hidden.
+Wrap, folds and hides content following a specified element.
+Purpose is to give a better overview of an article.
+By default, content followed after a `<h2 />` is hidden.
+An option to specify a certain width for the plugin to initiate is available.

 Primary use is for long articles on devices with small screens.
-Inspired of Mobile Wikipedia.
+Inspiration comes from Mobile Wikipedia.

 ## How to use

-Simply add the plugin and then run the plugin on parent element:
+Simply add the plugin and then run the plugin on parent element with `$('.main').contentFold();`

-`$('.main').contentFold();`

-You need to set all styles for each class name.
-This javascript only removes, adds and toggles a specific class names.
+By default, the plugin runs at any resolution.
+To change this you need to add a width when you initiate the plugin: `$('.main').contentFold({initSize:700});` Remember also, you need to set all styles for each class name.
+This javascript only toggles a specific class names, no inline styles are added.

 ### Options

 #### Default values

+	initSize: 0,					// at what viewport width we initiate the plugin.
+									// default is 0 = runs at all resolutions.
 	element: 'h2',					// head element (every sibling after a h2 will be wrapped within a <div class="content" />)
 	classCollapsed: 'is-collapsed', // class name on collapsed head
 	classExpanded: 'is-expanded',	// class name on expanded head